You can’t sell books. You can only bring your books to the attention of book buyers.

-Then you need to get enough regular unit sales to keep a good sales rank, so you can sell more copies.
-It is a fact that the top-ranking books in a genre, sell far better than lower ranked books.
+Then you need to get enough regular unit sales to keep a good sales rank so that you can sell more copies.
+It is a fact that the top-ranking books in a genre, sell far better than lower-ranked books.

 Can you answer some of these questions?